 Walking or being active outdoors are the best ways to immerse yourself in nature.
 But there are other ways, too.
 If you can’t make it outdoors, bring natural elements indoors!
 For example, you can listen to soothing nature sounds, look at pictures of nature, increase natural lighting, or buy a few plants.

 When the weather cooperates, get outdoors when you can.
 It could be something as simple as meditating in a park or going fishing in the early morning.
 As long as you’re surrounded by a natural environment, you can reap the benefits of nature.
 Furthermore, you don’t have to be alone.
-Walking with a friend or bicycling with a group improves mental health and well-being, too.
+Walking with a friend or bicycling with a group improves mental health and well-being.

-Awakenings Treatment Center is an outpatient treatment center that works with individuals who have mental health, substance abuse, and/or eating disorders.
+Awakenings Treatment Center is an outpatient treatment center that works with individuals with mental health, substance abuse, and/or eating disorders.
 We encourage complete healing of the mind, body, and spirit using both science-based and alternative treatments.